Creator, Owner, Yoga Teacher

 What is yoga to me?

-As a passionate teacher, my goal is to guide you through your own journey, giving you freedom to practice yoga that suits your needs and goals.
-Combining traditional and contemporary Yoga which incorporates a variety of styles with an emphasis on awareness of anatomical alignment and ease of movement.
-Classes themes, content and style vary every 2 weeks giving you the opportunity to explore different postures, and movement sequences, and breath awareness.
-Guided mindfulness and meditation is also incorporated into each class giving your body the opportunity to relax and calm the ‘monkey mind’.
+As a passionate teacher, my goal is to guide you through your own journey, giving you freedom to practise yoga that suits your needs and goals.
+Combining traditional and contemporary yoga which incorporates a variety of styles with an emphasis on awareness of anatomical alignment and ease of movement.
+Classes themes, content and style vary every 2 weeks giving you the opportunity to explore different postures, movement sequences, and breath awareness.
+Guided mindfulness and meditation are also incorporated into each class giving your body the opportunity to relax and calm the ‘monkey mind’.
 In a holistic sense, I aim to offer students a little bit of respite from our everyday lives… even if it’s only for an hour, but with consistent practice you will reap many more benefits (e.g. increase of strength, mobility, flexibility, de-stressing, and the list goes on).
-At the end of the day, I always encourage people “this is your yoga”!
+At the end of the day, I always encourage people “to listen to your body’s needs and this is your yoga”!

 I also knew in my heart my career path needed to take a new course, but just didn’t know what or how.
 In 2018, I had a ‘light bulb moment’ and thought that I could combine my 18 years of teaching experience along with my enthusiasm for nurturing the mind and body and share this with the wider community.
 So, I decided to quit my ‘day job’, qualify as yoga teacher (200RYT), and create a purpose built yoga studio… a truly serene space where the community can experience an aesthetically peaceful environment to practise a variety of yoga in.

 I now live between Tonga and New Zealand with my 3 furbabies.
 When I’m back in CHCH I will be opening up the studio doors.
 So best to keep an eye out on our FB for updates on when classes are available.